Paulmicha/common-web-tools/README.md

 Unless otherwise stated, all the examples below are to be run on *local* host from `PROJECT_DOCROOT` as sudo or root (i.e. for host provisioning support).

 **NB** : Currently, no exit codes are used in any top-level entry points listed below.
-These fragments (and all those sourced in the "main shell") use `return` instead of `exit`.
+These includes (and all those sourced in the "main shell") use `return` instead of `exit`.
 CWT attempts to follow [Google's Shell Style Guide](https://google.github.io/styleguide/shell.xml) where possible.

 Regarding ways to alter existing scripts, [the pattern "Autoload"](https://paulmicha.github.io/common-web-tools/about/patterns.html) usually means :